Welcome to Stout Education

 Our building was built in 1923 in the Historic Edison District of Centralia.
 Its design incorporated elements of popular designs of the day, from the “dog-eared” ridges of its high roof to the wide, front porch with a 40″ wide front door, heavy corbels and semi-circular roof.
 For the first 83 years of its life it served as home to a few families.
 It was always well cared for and stood tall as many people traveled 1st Street between downtown and Fords Prairie.

-In 2007, this fine, old home became the home of The Freeman Center.
+In 2007, this fine, old home became the home of Stout Education.
 Today, it includes four classrooms (formerly known as Living Room, Dining Room, Bedroom and Den).
 The long-neglected basement was renovated into a “Science Laboratory”.
 Today, it is not uncommon to see young students learning to read, older students working on math or language, high school students learning Algebra while a group of students are in the basement building rockets or Lego robots.

 This is what happens when a guy has a shop, access to wood, a bit of free time and a wild imagination!
 The idea sprung from a discussion of geometry which included using the angles and proportions of a pencil to create problems for students to solve.
 A few weeks later, a giant pencil was born.
 It is 24′ tall and 2′ in diameter.
 The body is made from 12″x 1/2″ recycled cedar.
 The ferrule is three pieces of sheet metal, shaped and riveted together.
 The current eraser is made from a 40 gallon drum which was made in Greece.
 The current point was turned from laminated wood which was recycled from the pipes of a 1906 theater pipe organ.
 The tip is actually the end of a metal pipe from the same pipe organ.
 It is made from a zinc and lead alloy so it looks a lot like graphite!